Q&A (Skippered Trips)

 Cancellations received up to 60 days before the trip are not refundable unless the yacht can rebooked and are subject to a fee.
 Cancellations inside of 60 days are non-refundable.

 +What is a refundable deposit?
 Is it required with a skippered trip?

-The refundable deposit is an amount that is blocked (and not charged) in a credit card of our guests for damages that may occur during the trip because of bad maneuvering or for mishandles of the captain.
-However since there is our professional skipper onboard we do not require any refundable deposit from our guests so it will be equal to zero(0).
-For small damages that may occur there is a damage waiver pack in each boat selection so this eliminates any responsibility of our guests
+The refundable security deposit is an amount that is blocked (and not charged) in a credit card of our guests for damages that may occur during the trip because of bad maneuvering or for mishandles of the captain.

 General questions on our services